thielenmd/COVID-19/README.md

 ```

 ## Helpful Hints
-As more data is available, it may be necessary to update the initial conditions **p0** for the logistic and exponential model in order for the solver to properly calculate a fir for each model.
+As more data is available, it may be necessary to update the initial conditions *p0* for the logistic and exponential model in order for the solver to properly calculate a fit for each model.